agra-uni-bremen/JxCDC2022-imagin-add/README.md

 	|-> DesignMetric_ErrorMetric
                 |-> NAB-bit 2, 4, 6, 8, 10, 12, and 14 # Number of Approximated bits
 ```

+Similarly imply_based folder contains the Pareto-optimal designs for the IMPLY based approximate adders.

+NOTE: In our paper we did the pareto analysis on all the NAB designs again to obtain the overall Pareto.
+However we have presented the designs here for separately for all the NABs for better granularity

 ### Subfolder Structure